-Management - Physician WITHOUT established physician-patient relationship
+Physician WITHOUT an established physician-patient relationship

 - 1. Scene responses - 2.
-Physician must be given "On-Scene Physician" card - 3.
+Physician should be given "On-Scene Physician" card/form - 3.
 Physician must show proof of North Carolina Medical License Identification Card - 4.
 Physician must sign documentation of accepting medical control of the patient - 5.
-Crew should record 5-digit medical license number or 5-digit registration number - 6.
+Crew should record the medical license number or the registration number - 6.
 The physician must be approved by on-line medical control physician - 7.
 The physician must accompany the patient to the hospital - 8.
 Orders given by the on-scene physician may be followed as long as they do not violate the crew members' scope of practice - 9.
 All orders must be signed by the physician - 10.
-Destination decision will be based on patient preference following destination protocol
+Destination decision will be based on standard destination decision protocols

-- \ All orders from Medical Control will supersede any on scene physician orders - ★ In the event of mass casualty events, an on-scene physician may be best utilized at the scene and does not need to accompany any individual patient(s) to the hospital - \ Any on-scene physician who otherwise refuses to accompany the patient to the hospital will immediately relinquish any medical control - \ CMC PGY-1 residents riding with MEDIC may NOT assume on-scene medical control - \ CMC PGY-2, PGY-3, or higher residents riding with MEDIC, may assume on-scene medical control (5-digit license number does not need to be recorded but the physician should be listed on the PCR) - ➤ An on-scene resident will not decide patient destination destination will follow standard destination decision protocol
+- \ All orders from Medical Control will supersede any on scene physician orders - \ In the event of mass casualty events, an on-scene physician may be best utilized at the scene and does not need to accompany any individual patient(s) to the hospital - \ Any on-scene physician who otherwise refuses to accompany the patient to the hospital will immediately relinquish any medical control - \ CMC PGY-1 residents riding with MEDIC may NOT assume on-scene medical control - \ CMC PGY-2, PGY-3, or higher residents riding with MEDIC, may assume on-scene medical control (5-digit license number does not need to be recorded but the physician should be listed on the PCR) - ➤ An on-scene resident will not decide patient destination destination will follow standard destination decision protocol